 Parent's Phone

 Student Name Grade

 Date to Begin Date to End

-Name of Medication
+Name of Medication 1

-Dosage of Medication Time
+Dosage of Medication on Time

-Doctor Pho ne #1
+Doctor Ph one #1

 Phone #

-Possible Adverse React
+Possible Adverse Ro eaction:

-gives permissio n for our son/daughter to self-administer specific
+gives permissi on for our son/daughter to self-administer specific medications at school.

-medications at school.
-This medication c annot be taken at any o other non-school time.
+This medication can not be taken at any o other non-school time.

-DATED this day of .
-20 .
+DATED this day of 20

-Students who are able to self-administer specific medication may do so provided:
+Students who are ab le to self-administer specific medication may do so provided:

-- 1. The physician provides written authorization allowing self-administration of said medication. - 2.
-The parent provides written authorization allowing self-administration of said medication. - 3.
-Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
-The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
-The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration. - 6.
-The principal and appropriate teacher are informed that the student is self-administering prescribed medication.
+ministration of said medication.

+initistiation of said medication.

+under the student's control in the original, properly labeled package and

+on, (b) is not self-administered during instructional time or in the presence

+own or exhibited to other students.

+ted the situation and deemed it to be safe and appropriate; (2) documented

+this on the phys ician's authorization for the student's cumulat ive health record, and (3) approved the general administration plan.

+The student and the student's physic ian or physician's designe e have developed a plan for reporting and supervising self-administration.

+6. The principal ar nd appropriate teach er are informed that the str udent is self-administering prescribed medication.

 Doctor's Signature